 You explore dietetics through 1,000+ hours of supervised experiential learning activities.
 A variety of learning experiences are woven into our curriculum.
 You’ll have the opportunity to explore clinical, community, and foodservice settings.

 Making Your Mark

-Dietitians are in growing demand as health care expands to new community and business settings.
-All Bradley students have passed the Registered Dietitian Exam, which means you’ll be able to start your career right after graduation.
+Dietitians are in growing demand as healthcare expands to new community and business settings.
+All Bradley graduate students have passed the Registration Dietitian Exam, which means you’ll be able to start your career right after graduation.

 This program has received accreditation status from the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995; (800)877-1600. http://www.eatright.org/ACEND

 The Master of Science in Nutrition and Dietetics program requires a total of 36 credit hours.
 This includes 30 credit hours of required courses and 6 credit hours of electives.

 Students must successfully complete all 36 hours of graduate coursework and supervised experiential learning requirements including documentation of attainment of competencies through evaluations and assignments, as well as a comprehensive case study assessment.

 FCS 501: Community Nutrition Intervention - 3 hrs.

 FCS 505: Food Development - 1 hrs.